yurchikb/Data-Cleaning-Project/README.md

 The output file is tidy because it satisfies the following tidy file criterias:

-1. Each variable you measure should be in one column -There is a separate column for each of the 66 selected variables
+1. Each variable you measure should be in one column
+  - There is a separate column for each of the 66 selected variables.

-2. Each different observation of that variable should be in a different row -The mean value of the variable for each selected variable for a given activity&subject combination stored in a different row
+2. Each different observation of that variable should be in a different row
+  - The mean value of the variable for each selected variable for a given activity&subject combination is stored in a different row.